-Michigan students choose from 23 accredited schools that confer associate, bachelor’s, and master’s degrees in computer science or related fields.
-On-campus computer science students typically require two years to earn an associate degree and four years to complete a bachelor’s degree.
+Michigan students choose from 23 accredited schools that confer associate, bachelor's, and master's degrees in computer science or related fields.
+On-campus computer science students typically require two years to earn an associate degree and four years to complete a bachelor's degree.
 On-campus learning provides hands-on experience to prepare students for positions in the technology industry.
-Associate degrees from computer science schools such as Grand Rapids Community College and Mid Michigan Community College transfer easily to four-year programs in the state.
+Associate degrees from computer science schools, such as Grand Rapids Community College and Mid Michigan College, transfer easily to four-year programs in the state.

 Some students prefer to earn an online computer science degree in Michigan.
-Online learning allows students to work full time while earning their degree.
-Online programs offer flexibility in when and where students complete coursework and allow learners to complete programs at their own pace.
-Most of the best computer science schools in Michigan offer online programs, including the University of Michigan–Dearborn and Baker College.
+Online learners can complete programs at their own pace, allowing students to work full time while earning their degree.
+Some of the best computer science schools in Michigan offer online programs, including the University of Michigan-Dearborn and Baker College.

-No matter which format you choose, ensure your institution is accredited.
-Accreditation indicates a program meets the highest academic standards and ensures your degree will be recognized by future employers.
-Along with regional accreditation, computer science programs should hold accreditation from the Accreditation Board for Engineering and Technology.
+Regardless of which education format you choose, ensure your institution is accredited.
+Accreditation indicates that a program meets the highest academic standards and ensures your degree is recognized by employers.
+Along with regional accreditation, computer science programs may hold accreditation from the Accreditation Board for Engineering and Technology.

 Types of Computer Science Degrees

 Before committing to an online computer science program in Michigan, students should choose the degree type that best fits their needs.
 Degree options include associate, bachelor's, master's, and doctoral degrees.
 Typically, undergraduate degrees lead to entry-level jobs while graduate degrees lead to higher-level positions and greater earning potential.